What Causes an Intimacy Disorder?

 What Causes Intimacy Issues?

 There are many root causes of intimacy disorder.
-Most can be attributed to traumatic childhood experiences such as verbal, physical or sexual abuse, emotional neglect, substance abuse in the home, the death of a parent, or exposure to or experience of rejection.
+Most can be attributed to trauma and intimacy issues from childhood experiences such as verbal, physical or sexual abuse, emotional neglect, substance abuse in the home, the death of a parent, or exposure to or experience of rejection.

 Emotional issues connected to such childhood experiences often surface when triggered by the complexities of relationships in adulthood.
 VerywellMind.com offers a couple of examples of these: